GSA/Section508.gov/_pages/training/2024-10-13-training-landing-508-what-is-it.md

 layout: page
 permalink: training/online-course/section-508-what-is-it/
 type: training
-title: "Section 508: What It Is and Why It's Important?"
+title: "Section 508: What Is It and Why Is It Important?"
 created: 2024-10-15
 redirect_from:
 topic: "Training (train)"